Life Support Technician

 The Impact You’ll Make in this Role

-The Life Support Specialist is responsible for the daily monitoring of life support conditions and preventative maintenance of all water and filtration systems within the animal and public areas.
+The Life Support Technician is responsible for the daily monitoring of life support systems and preventative maintenance on all water filtration systems within the animal and public areas.
 You will also be responsible for maintaining the water quality throughout the Zoo.

 As a Life Support Technician, you will have the opportunity to tap into your curiosity and collaborate with some of the most innovative and diverse people in San Antonio.
 Here, you will make an impact by:

-- Maintenance of filtration pumps, ozone generators, inline heaters, gas-fired aquatic boilers, and equipment associated with life support and water treatment.
+- Maintaining filtration components including pumps, ozone generators, inline heaters, gas-fired aquatic boilers, and other equipment associated with life support and water treatment.

-- Assist with the design and building of new and/or revamped water features, life support systems, and other moving water displays.
+- Assisting with the design and construction of new life support systems or water features.

-- Maintain Certified Pool Operator (CPO) certification; re-certify when needed.
+- Maintaining Certified Pool Operator (CPO) certification (re-certifying when needed).

-- Upholds all company policies as outlined in the Standard Operating Procedures, Team Member Handbook, and Code of Business Conduct.
+- Upholding all company policies as outlined in the Standard Operating Procedures and the Team Member Handbook.

-- Consistently exhibit an attitude of service inside and outside of the zoo, showing hospitality to all.
+- Consistently exhibiting an attitude of service inside and outside of the zoo, showing hospitality to all.

-- Performs other work-related duties as required and assigned.
+- Performing other work-related duties as required and assigned.

 Your Skills and Expertise